dansholds/grapple-comps-min/content/posts/14766-compnet-california-winter-championship-2024.md

-Spectator Fee: $10.00 (USD) when purchased online and $15.00 (USD) at the door.
+Spectator Fee- $10.00 (USD) when purchased online and $15.00 (USD) at the door.
 Registrations for athletes under 12 years old include one complimentary spectator ticket.